How to Become a Data Scientist

 The skills Data Scientists need to accomplish these tasks are as varied as the tasks themselves, but as a general rule, data wrangling, data exploration, analysis, and modeling lean heavily on a foundation of math and programming.
 This is also where data science–specific skills like machine learning and deep learning come into play.

-Visualizing and Presenting Data
+Visualizing and presenting data

 Converting data from tables into charts and graphs—or even dashboards, which allow non-analysts to retrieve information in a more intuitive way—is an art unto itself.
 There are a range of tools Data Scientists use to accomplish this, including Tableau, PowerBI, Plotly, Bokeh, and Matplotlib, among others, each with its own strengths.
 It’s worth noting that software can’t tell you what type of visualization is most appropriate to highlight your findings—so a good understanding of the ways in which data can be visualized is a necessary first step.

-What Are the Most Important Soft Skills for Data Science?
+Soft Skills for Data Science

 Teamwork